-Swiss fencing team condemned for disrespecting Israel
+Swiss U23 fencing team condemned for disrespecting Israel

-The Swiss épée fencing team set off a diplomatic storm at the U23 European Championships for refusing to face Israeli flag during the medals ceremony.
+The Swiss épée fencing team set off a diplomatic storm at the U23 European Championships for refusing to face the Israeli flag during the medals ceremony.

 +Get the most important news from Switzerland in your inbox